MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/custom-picklists.md

 ## Global and Local Option sets

 By default, Option sets are created as Global Option sets which allows them to be reused across multiple entities.
 Under the **View more** option when creating a new Option set you can chose to make an Option set **Local**.
-This option is only available when Creating an Option set while adding a field, and not through the Option set list.
+This option is only available when creating an Option set while adding a field, and not through the **Option Sets** list.
 Local option sets can only be used by the entity and field they are created against, and cannot be reused on other entities.
 This approach is only recommended for advanced users that a specific need for a local option set.

 > [!IMPORTANT]
 > Once an option set is created as local or global, this cannot be changed.